Healthy Homes Assessment Frimley

 building insulation inspection

-A comfortable, dry home is a healthy house
+A warm dry home is an ideal home

 Insulation Frimley

-Insulation requirements to be in compliance with the R-values for your area
+Insulation needs to meet the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

 Check out the complete details of this Healthy Homes insulation standard.